Raju Singh

 Raju Singh (Full name: Rajinder Singh Panesar) is an Indian film score composer, session musician, singer and a guitarist.
 His first collaboration was with Malkit Singh of Hai Jamalo fame.
 Together with Adesh Srivastav they released an album called I Love Golden Star which was quite a rage in the underground circles in Britain.
 Some of his early compositions include of shows are Dekh Bhai Dekh, Filmi Chakkar, Aahat, Boogie Woogie and CID.

 Early life

 Rajinder Singh Panesar, aka Raju Singh, was born on 3 April 1969 in Mumbai, India.
 Son of Gursharan Kaur Panesar and Charanjit Singh Panesar; his father hails from Amritsar and Mother from Ferozepur, Punjab.

 Singh's family lived in Juhu, Mumbai.
 He attended St. Xavier's High school, Vile Parle and completed college from Mithibai college in 1986.
-Raju Singh has been an integral part of the music industry from a very young age of 16 years when he would play the Bass guitar for the veteran music director R.D.
-Burman.
-Learning from the masters from such a young age has imbibed in Raju a deep understanding of the role of music in films.
-Singh's school friends remember him as a guitar and drummer boy.
 Singh did his first album an Instrumental Tracks Power Of Music with his friend Aadesh Shrivastav in the year 1987 under the label of Venus.